AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 **Q. Does Application Gateway support x-forwarded-for headers?**

 Yes, Application Gateway inserts x-forwarded-for, x-forwarded-proto, and x-forwarded-port headers into the request forwarded to the backend.
-The format for x-forwarded-for header is a comma separated list of IP:Port.
+The format for x-forwarded-for header is a comma-separated list of IP:Port.
 The valid values for x-forwarded-proto are http or https.
 X-forwarded-port specifies the port at which the request reached at the Application Gateway.

 ## Configuration